tahczeban/stock-analysis2/README.md

 _______________
 ***OVERVIEW:*** This challenge assists Steve with stock market analysis for his parents, while expandinig the dataset for the last few years.
-Refactor to loop same information refactoring  (not changing data, but making more efficient/less memory/improving logic of code)to loop through data to aquire same data, in a more efficient script run through written to present
+To augment this analysis, Steve will refactor to loop same information refactoring  (not changing data, but making more efficient/less memory/improving logic of code)to loop through data to aquire same data, in a more efficient script run through written to present